Skip to main content

 What it demonstrates:

-• Complete end-to-end cryptocurrency analysis pipeline
+• Complete end-to-end cryptocurrency analysis pipeline using declarative templates

 • LLM-driven decision making from data collection to investment recommendations

-• Real-time technical indicator calculation (RSI, MACD, EMA)
+• Real-time technical indicator calculation (RSI, MACD, EMA) with PowerData toolkit

-• Multi-timeframe analysis with parallel data processing
+• Multi-timeframe analysis with advanced parallel processing

 Key features: